jgushiann/Notification-Address-Facade-System/README.md

  - Update preferences: modify preferences when adding or editing customers
  - Display preferences: show current preferences in the customer list

+### Integration and API
+ - RESTful API: endpoints at /api/customers for customer management (GET, POST, PUT)
+ - Secure API access: requires admin authentication for all API operations

+## Set up
+ - Clone the repository
+ - Build the project
+ - Run the application

+## Usage